BrianTruong23/sky-roller-skeleton/README.md

 The older fixed test layout is preserved in `Assets/Scenes/GameScene_ObjectTest.unity` in case I want to test individual objects or hazards separately.

-## Professor Requirements And How This Game Fulfills Them
+## Game Requirements And How This Game Fulfills Them

-### Easy Requirement 1: Survival Score
+### Requirement 1: Survival Score

 **Requirement:** Add a survival score based on time survived and display the survival score on the screen using UI text.